fbeline/fbeline.github.io/_posts/2019-01-22-spellchecker.md

                             Just x -> BkTree.lookup input x
 ```

-_Obs: Try to insert the elements in the tree ordered by word relevance, in that way you will get better accuracy as these words will be nearest to the root._
+_Try to insert the elements in the tree ordered by word relevance, in that way you will get better accuracy as these words will be nearest to the root._

 ## Loading the dictionary

 Now the missing part is the dictionary; you can pick one from the LibreOffice project [here](https://cgit.freedesktop.org/libreoffice/dictionaries/plain/).
-With the dictionary file in hands, we only need to load it in memory and build the BK-tree.
+With the dictionary file in hands, we only need to load it in memory and build the BK-Tree.

 ```haskell
 module Main where